tommot/truemed-interview/README.md

 P0 (most important):

-- Get a Proof-of-Concept UX in place (redirect to Truemed for payment capture when a user presses the "order & pay" button)
+- Get a Proof-of-Concept UX in place (redirect to Truemed for payment capture when a user presses the "Pay with HSA / FSA" button)

 P1 (nice-to-have):